 Vitamin C Shower Filter Reviews

-- The #1 complaint about the Sonaki filter is longevity.
-Current owners recommend performing consistent maintenance to avoid leaks and broken parts.
+- The #1 problem with the Sonaki filter is longevity.
+You’ll likely need to do some maintenance to avoid leaks and broken parts.

-- Sonaki owners love the effect the Vitamin C shower water has on their skin and hair.
+- You’ll most likely love the effect the Vitamin C shower water has on their skin and hair.

 - The Sonaki dual filter is recommended for people with blond hair who are experiencing a reddish tint or dry hair from chlorine exposure.